 Thailand Visa fees on Arrival 2019 - 2000 THB.
 Thailand Visa on Arrival fee should be paid in cash at the time of your arrival to Thailand, at the airport or border crossing.
 Only local currency (Thai Baht) is accepted for paying Thailand visa fees on arrival.

-Thai Visa on Arrival fee exemption is valid until 30th April 2019 and you can get Thailand Visa on Arrival fee waiver was extended until 31 October 2019.
-For more information check: Thailand Visa on Arrival Fees Waiver Extended in 2019.
+Thai Visa on Arrival fee exemption was valid until 30th April 2019.
+Later Thailand Visa on Arrival fee waiver was extended until 31 October 2019.
+For more information check: Extension of Thailand Visa on Arrival Fees Waiver 2019.

 Address in Thailand